Yarden-Ingber/sdk-test-results/README.md

 By default the mail will be sent to a mail report group release.reports@applitools.com.
 To test this endpoint add a specific recipient and it will overwrite the default value.

+##### Send a `Delete` to `/reset_eyes_report_data` - returns a `200`.

+This endpoint allows Eyes report service to reset the state of the spreadsheet and the EndTaskCounter so Eyes will be able to start reporting from the beginning or rebuild with same ID.

 ##### Send a `POST` to `/send_mail/generic` with the JSON payload (below) - returns a `200`.

 ```